esputnix/logger-app/README.md

 # Logger-App Architecture

 Logger-App is an integrated continuous delivery pipeline application.
-Every change that pushed to the source control repository triggers a pipeline that builds and deploys this application automatically.
+Every change pushed to the source control repository triggers a pipeline that builds and deploys this application automatically.
 It is made of the following resources:

 **Application** – orchestrates five Node.js serverless Lambda functions, build using the AWS Serverless Application Model template.